 Brazilian FDI Trends

-As show on the graph below, Brazil is currently the 3th top country in terms of FDI inflows among the top 15 economies (the top 4 are USA, China, Singapore and Brazil).
+As show on the graph below, Brazil is currently the 5th top country in terms of FDI inflows among the top 15 economies..

 The reason for this is that, after the 90’s economic reforms (“Plano Real”) and the improvements of the business environment along the last 20 years, Brazil has been experiencing significant increases in Foreign Direct Investment (FDI) inflows: